+The Allowance for Loss on Accounts Receivable are attributed to debts resulting from benefit overpayments.
 Accounts Receivable, Net also includes criminal restitution.
-For FY 2020 and FY 2019, the Office continued to report three instances of criminal debt in the gross amount of \$796.7 thousand and \$789.3 thousand, respectively.
-The net realizable value of the criminal debt reported in FY 2020 and FY 2019 was \$74.2 thousand and \$286.4 thousand, respectively.
+For FY 2021 and FY 2020, the Office reported criminal debt in the gross amount of \$655.8 thousand for two cases, and \$796.7 thousand for three cases, respectively.
+The net realizable value of the criminal debt reported in FY 2021 and FY 2020 was \$57.8 thousand and \$74.2 thousand, respectively.